 The student must be assessed for potential placement in the ESL program -- also known as English Language Development program (ELD) -- if the information provided on a student’s HLS indicates that a language other than English is spoken in the home.

-The WIDA ACCESS Placement Test (W-APT) is used to assess English language proficiency.
+The WIDA Screener is used to assess English language proficiency.
 Academic records and other assessments should also be used for placement decisions.

 Students are exempt from formal English proficiency assessment if they meet two of the three following criteria:

 - Final grades of B or better in core subject areas (math, language arts, science, social studies);

 - Scores on district-wide assessments that are comparable to the Basic performance level on the PSSA/Keystone;

 - Scores of Basic in Reading, Writing and Math on the PSSA/Keystone or an equivalent assessment from another state.

 Parents will be notified of student assessment results and placement in an ESL/ELD program.